News

 Each artist’s work also dances beyond expected boundaries to incorporate the wall and environment into the piece, as well as engage the viewer in its perception.

-Dance the Distance Walk Through / Catherine Project
+Dance the Distance Walk Through / Rilke Reading Group, Catherine Project, NYC

 Friday, March 14th, 2025

-Bedford Gallery at Lesher Center for the Arts
+Bedford Gallery at Lesher Center for the Arts, 2024

 Juror Award, 2024